 Java Games: Flashcards, matching, concentration, and word search.

-Stars Distance, Size, Temperature and Absolute Brigtness
+Stars life cycle, Size, Temperature and Absolute Brigtness

 Ways we determine star distances and Hertzsprung-Russell Diagram that shows us the surface temperautre, size, color, age and Brightness of stars.